ChocoMeow/Sonify/ReadMe.md

 ### Backend Setup

-1. Navigate to the backend directory if applicable.
+1. Navigate to the backend directory.
 2. Create a virtual environment and activate it (optional but recommended):

    ```bash